dafydd2277/systemAdmin/kickstart/README.md

-This is an initial pass at building kickstart files that present a hardened system on completion.
+This is a set ofg kickstart files that present a hardened system on completion.

 I'm working a little bit from [Red Hat Government's github repository][1], and a lot from the [Defense Information Systems Agency (DISA) Security Technical Implementation Guides (STIG)][2].

 I want to do one for CentOS 6 and one for CentOS 7.
 They should be reasonably transferrable to any RHEL-derived Linux.

-* * *

-For the moment, I'm using a USB stick as my installation source.
-So, it's showing up as /dev/sda at install time, with the main hard drive at /dev/sdb.
-Further down the line, I'll have a remote directory served under http, and after that I'll experiment with spacewalk.

 [1]: http://github.com/RedHatGov/
 [2]: http://iase.disa.mil/stigs/Pages/index.aspx